manuelkeck/Guitar_Chord_Classifier/README.md

 To achieve this, an existing guitar chord detection is integrated.
 If a chord was detected successfully, an image will be created, labelled and stored.

-For chord detection this project was integrated: // link zu github
+For chord detection parts of this project were integrated: https://github.com/ayushkumarshah/Guitar-Chords-recognition

 After collection of a meaningful sum of images (separated in training and validation datasets), an own Convolutional Neural Network (CNN) will be trained, based on the created dataset.